In partnership for women and families.

 Good Samaritan Inn, Melbourne

-The Good Samaritan Inn is experiencing higher demand for women and children’s crisis accommodation because of domestic violence and cost of living pressures.
-The surge in rent prices has many more desperate mothers knocking on the door in search of help.
-The Inn is about to start building a new 10-room facility with the help of a grant from the Victorian Government and an injection of funding from the Good Samaritan Foundation.
-The existing seven-room facility caters for women and their children in need of short-term help.
-The new building will provide a longer-term solution for stays of six months to a year, prioritising those who are especially vulnerable, including people without permanent residency.
+The Good Samaritan Inn is experiencing higher demand for women and children’s crisis accommodation because of family violence and cost of living pressures.
+The surge in rent prices has many more mothers knocking on the door in search of help.

 I have never felt safe in my own home, but I feel safe here.